claudiarella/academic-kickstart/content/authors/admin/_index.md

 I am a member of the Scientific Council of the International Conference Centre [SwissMAP Research Station][SRS] in Les Diablerets, Switzerland, since September 2020.

-I am interested in the many facets of theoretical high-energy physics - particularly the mathematical structures and dualities arising in quantum field theory and string theory.
+I am interested in the many facets of theoretical high-energy physics – particularly the mathematical structures and dualities arising in quantum field theory and string theory.
 My most recent work focuses on the non-perturbative aspects of topological string theory and complex Chern–Simons theory and the interplay of resurgence, strong-weak duality, and modularity.

-Other topics of interest are arithmetic properties of Calabi-Yau manifolds, algebraic and geometric structures in scattering amplitudes, effective field theory techniques, and model-building and physics probes beyond the Standard Model.
+Other topics of interest are arithmetic properties of Calabi–Yau manifolds, algebraic and geometric structures in scattering amplitudes, effective field theory techniques, and model-building and physics probes beyond the Standard Model.

 Here are my [CV][CV] and a list of attended [events][activities].